-- Control domainThe Control domain is the physical host that has access to all physical resources on the system.
+Control domain The Control domain is the physical host that has access to all physical resources on the system.
 The Oracle VM Server software, which is used for managing the guest and I/O domains, is installed on this domain.
-The Control domain can also serve as an I/O domain and provide services to other guest domains.I/O domainThe I/O domain has direct access to I/O devices.
+The Control domain can also serve as an I/O domain and provide services to other quest domains.

+I/O domain The I/O domain has direct access to I/O devices.
 There can be a maximum of two I/O domains in a logical domain setup.
+The domain is also called as the service domain when it provides I/O services to other quest domains.

-The domain - Guest domain The Guest domain uses the services delivered by the service - domain to access physical devices.
+Guest domain The Guest domain uses the services delivered by the service domain to access physical devices.
 The Guest domain exists as an independent entity with virtual resources and own copy of operating system.